RedNacho/sws-vagrant-docker-connector/README.md

 vagrant-docker-setup.sh also takes an optional third argument, which is the network adapter used to establish the machine's IP address (default eth1).
 See the .sh for more details.

-vagrant-docker-destroy.sh takes an optional third argument, -f, which is passed through to docker-machine rm and vagrant destroy so that the script will work without prompts.
+vagrant-docker-destroy.sh takes an optional third argument, -f, which is passed through to docker-machine rm and vagrant destroy so that the script can be used without prompts.